magepages/mpdocs/docs/product-labels/index.md

 # Product Labels
 ## Overview

-Product Labels extension offer the feature that helps store owners display images, labels, characters, symbols on the products.
+[Product Labels extension](https://www.mageplaza.com/magento-2-product-labels/) offer the feature that helps store owners display images, labels, characters, symbols on the products.
 This feature brings the customers the intuitive interface that allows them to know that Which products are being got the sale off and what percentage of sales is, etc. Also, when you integrate this module, store owners can easily attract customers to the best-selling products or products that they are planning for marketing to increase sales and revenues for their online stores.

 ## Documentation

 ## How to install

-### Method 1: Install ready-to-paste package
-- Download the latest version at [Mageplaza Product Labels for Magento 2]()

-### Method 2: Install via composer (Recommend)
+### Install via composer (Recommend)

 Run the following command in Magento 2 root folder
 ```